Why Trust OMD?

 3. Connect with favorites

-Idaho is home to several accredited universities that offer master’s options to online and hybrid learners.
-Below, are spotlights of three of those schools:
+Idaho is home to several accredited universities offering master’s programs designed for online and hybrid learners.
+Below, we highlight three schools known for flexibility, affordability, and career-focused graduate education.

 Boise State University